pythontime/tac-live_terraform_3_30_23/z-exam-prep/exam-taking-techniques.md

 Remember that the exams might not be perfect.
 A question might seem confusing or appear not to make sense.
 Leave questions like this until the end.
 After you have gone through all the other techniques mentioned, make an educated, logical guess.
 Try to imagine what the test is after and why it would be bringing up this topic, as vague or as strange as it might appear.

+---

 ## Wrapping Up the Exam

 **Review all your answers!!**

 If you finish early, use the time allotted to you to review the answers.
 Chances are you will have time left over at the end, so use it wisely.
 Make sure that everything you have marked has a proper answer that makes sense to you.
 But try not to overthink.
 Give the exam your best shot, and be confident in your answers.
 You don’t want to second-guess yourself.

+---

+In closing, confidence is the key when taking an exam.

+*Remember, you can do this!*

 # GOOD LUCK!